reactwg/react-native-releases/docs/guide-release-process-0.75.md

   <Summary>Why can't I see the upgrade helper diff between last set of releases, e.g. 0.75.4 → 0.76.0-rc.3?</Summary>

   ### Cause:
   <code>rn-diff-purge</code> has to be run in order.
 That means 0.75.4 must be run before 0.76.0-rc.3.
+Sometimes during releases this can happen out of order when people don't anticipate having to coordinate.

   ### Fix:
   I'm going to use the above versions as examples, replace with your affected versions.